vince-lam/web3-phishing-detection/README.md

 ## Future Work

-With more time, the constraints mentioned above would be implemented.
+With more time, the following features could be explored or implmented:

+* the constraints mentioned above
+* an ensemble hybrid method using traditional feature engineering and LightGBM
+* quantization of the model to reduce model size and improve inference speeds

 ## License